AaronFriesen/tilde/README.md

 1. Install [brew](http://brew.sh/), you monster!
 Unless OSX starts coming bundled with it.
 That'll be the day...
 2. Install git via `brew install git`.
 How else were you going to clone this bad boy?
-3. `cd` to `/Users/`
+3. `cd` to `~`
-4. `git clone https://github.com/AaronFriesen/tilde.git aaron` (or whatever I'm calling myself by then)
+4. Because git can be dumb sometimes, it doesn't allow you to clone into a nonempty directory.
+Instead, do it anyway:
+5. `git init .`
+6. `git remote add -t \* -f origin https://github.com/AaronFriesen/tilde.git`
+7. `git checkout master`
+8. Setup OS-specific files:
-5. Run `./.install-brew.sh && ./install-cask.sh`.
+    a) If on OS X, run `./.install-brew.sh && ./install-cask.sh`.
 Go have a drink.
 Cask in particular could take a _while_.
+    b) If on non-OS X Linux, run `./.install-linux`.
+Hope that all turns out well.
 6. Thank past you (a.k.a. me) for updating the README before I actually needed it.